Ferrinis

 Ferrinis is a musical duo consisting of Maicol Ferrini and Mattia Ferrini.
-The group was formed in 2018 and has gained notoriety for their unique blend of dance music genres and Pop.
+The group was formed in 2018, and their music combines the dance music and Pop genres.

 Career

 Ferrinis is a musical act that was formed by two brothers, Maicol Ferrini (born July 7, 1997) and Mattia Ferrini (born on October 27, 1998).
 The group was established while the brothers were living in Forlì, Italy during the early stages of the COVID-19 quarantine.
-Ferrinis is known for their distinctive blend of dance music genres and Pop, and has gained a dedicated fan base for their energetic performances and successful studio releases.